Peabody-Burns Junior/Senior High School

 Peabody-Burns Junior/Senior High School is a public secondary school in Peabody, Kansas, United States.
 It is the sole high school operated by Peabody–Burns USD 398 school district.
 It serves students of grades 7 to 12 in the communities of Peabody, Burns, Wonsevu, and nearby rural areas of Marion / Chase / Harvey / Butler Counties.

 History

 19th century

 The first school in Peabody was organized in 1871.
 The first school building, two limestone rooms, was built in 1872 on the northeast corner of Maple and 2nd.
 The first high school classes were taught in 1879, and the first graduation class in 1881 consisted of 2 students.
 As the student population grew, the school building was expanded.
 In 1883, a six room addition was erected.
-In 1901, a four room addition was erected, bringing the linestone school to a total of twelve rooms on two floors.
+In 1901, a four room addition was erected, bringing the limestone school to a total of twelve rooms on two floors.
 Before fall of 1923, all grades attended this school.
 It was closed after the current elementary school was built in 1974 then it was demolished.